Call now for a FREE Consultation

 How Can You Defend Driving Not In Accordance With A Licence?

-• you (or the other person you allowed to drive) did in fact hold a valid licence,
+• You (or the other person you allowed to drive) did in fact hold a valid licence.
+To support this defence, you would need to be able to demonstrate that you or the individual concerned has a full driving licence.

-• The vehicle was not being driven at all at the time of the alleged offence.
+• The vehicle was not being driven by you at the time of the alleged offence.
+For example; if you have been incorrectly identified as the driver.

 Defence teams may also be able to utilise other factors such as the distance driven and circumstances surrounding the act which could significantly reduce the penalties imposed.

-Caddick Davies understand motoring law inside out, including in-depth knowledge of what vehicles are required to hold licences, classes of vehicles and what is covered by each type of licence.
+Caddick Davies understands motoring law inside out, including in-depth knowledge of what vehicles are required to hold licences, classes of vehicles and what is covered by each type of licence.

 Combine this with our experience of providing defence in court and being able to identify and present the factual or technical defence that is available for your case, you’re giving yourself the best chance possible of a positive outcome.